DaveBenham/VenomModules/README.md

 ### Selection paste/import behavior

-Module and port names are always preserved when pasting or importing a selection set.
+Custom module and port names are always preserved when pasting or importing a selection set.

 Paired Bay Inputs and Bay Outputs/Norms within the selection set preserve their link when pasting or importing.
-If the source for a Bay Output or Bay Norm is not included in the selection set, then the Bay Output/Norm will be unlinked when pasted or imported.
+If a Bay Input, Bay Output, or Bay Norm is included within a selection set without the corresponding linked module, then the copied/imported module will not be linked.

 ### Bypass Behavior

 No values are teleported from a Bay Input to a Bay Output/Norm if either module is bypassed.

-All Bay Output ports will be constant monnophonic 0 volts if the Bay Output is bypassed or the source Bay Input is bypassed.
+All Bay Output ports will be constant monophonic 0 volts if the Bay Output is bypassed or the source Bay Input is bypassed.

 The Bay Norm output will be the normal input if the source Bay Input is bypassed.
 The Bay Norm output will be monophonic constant 0 volts if the Bay Norm is bypassed.